Technology Integration Grants

 - assess the technology impact on student learning outcomes in consultation with TLC staff;

-- create a poster summarizing the project and present at Celebrate!
-2020.
+- create a poster summarizing the project and present at Celebrate on May 11, 2022.

-Application Procedure: To the best of your ability, complete the online proposal form by April 21, 2019.
-Winners will be announced at the Celebrate!
-2019 event on Wednesday, May 8.
-Initial consultations will begin in June, equipment will be purchased starting in July, and resources made available to faculty for Fall 2019.
-In the event that the awardee(s) is unable or unwilling to meet the specified outcomes, the purchased equipment may be reassigned at the discretion of the Teaching and Learning Commons.
+Application Procedure: Complete the online proposal form (button at top of page) by 11:59 P.M. on April 4, 2021.
+Winners will be announced in early April.
+Initial consultations will follow, equipment will be purchased, and resources made available to faculty for Fall 2021.
+In the event that the awardee(s) are unable or unwilling to meet the specified outcomes, the purchased equipment may be reassigned at the discretion of the Teaching and Learning Commons.

 Review and Selection: Applications will be reviewed by the Associate Provost of Undergraduate Academic Affairs and senior staff within the Teaching and Learning Commons.
 The review criteria will include: